 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal punish standard bins: these materials weigh up to four times more than asphalt shingles.
-We route a reinforced 30-yard low-wall container with a heavier floor plate to handle the density; meanwhile, we keep the fill volume well below the visual rim to maintain a safe axle weight.
-We use a sturdy lowboy for these heavy hauls, then transition back to our general construction debris service for mixed loads.
+Concrete tile, natural slate, and standing-seam metal punish a standard container: they weigh significantly more than asphalt shingles.
+We route a reinforced 30-yard low-wall bin with thicker sides and a heavier floor plate to manage this payload.
+Our team uses a lowboy trailer for transport; we cap the fill volume well below the visual rim to ensure legal axle weight.
+For standard mixed materials, you can always rely on our general construction debris service.

 Same-day Pickup for Fast Roof Project Turnover